ahill818/ou-website/content/_index.md

       text: |-
         Full list of presentations <a href="./presentations/">here</a>

+        Sudler, E., <b>A. J. Hill</b>, and C. R. Homeyer, 2026: <u>‘Cyclones Are Da Bomb!’
+An Evaluation of North American Bomb Cyclogenesis Predictability with Machine Learning Weather Prediction Models</u>.
+AI2ES Site-Wide Meeting, April 2026.

+        <b>Hill, A. J.</b> and R. S. Schumacher, 2026: <u>Medium-Range Excessive Rainfall Prediction with Machine Learning</u>.
+CIWRO/CIROH Workshop on the Hydrology-Meteorology Interface, Norman, OK.

+        Schumacher, R. S. and <b>A. J. Hill</b>, 2026: <u>Eight years of hazardous convective weather predictions using machine learning in the US: what have we (and the machines) learned?</u> EGU General Assembly 2026, Vienna, Austria.

+        Schumacher, R. S. and <b>A. J. Hill</b>, 2026: <u>Mesoscale processes associated with extreme short-term precipitation in observations and the CONUS404 regional climate simulation</u>.
+17th International Conference on Mesoscale Convective Systems, Penghu, Taiwan.

+        Schumacher, R. S. and <b>A. J. Hill</b>, 2026: <u>Eight years of hazardous convective weather predictions using machine learning in the US: what have we (and the machines) learned?</u> 17th International Conference on Mesoscale Convective Systems, Penghu, Taiwan.

         Shank, I. and <b>A. J. Hill</b>, 2026: <u>Assessing Machine Learning Probabilistic Forecast Utility for Severe Weather Forecasting</u>.
 25th Annual Student Conference, Houston, TX.

         Sudler, E., <b>A. J. Hill</b>, and C. R. Homeyer, 2026: <u>Artificial Intelligence Weather Prediction Model Performance for Hurricane Helene (2024)</u>.
 25th Conference on Artificial Intelligence for Environmental Science, Houston, TX.